-The bill amends the Structured Settlement Protection Act to require the appointment of a guardian ad litem in all structured settlement transfers.
+The proposed bill amends the Structured Settlement Protection Act to require the appointment of a guardian ad litem in all structured settlement transfers.
 This guardian will conduct an independent assessment to determine whether the proposed transfer is in the best interests of the payee.
-The guardian ad litem is tasked with considering various factors, including the payee's preferences, financial obligations, and the impact of the transfer on public benefits eligibility.
-Additionally, the guardian may seek advice from licensed professionals, with all associated costs covered by the transferee.
+The bill outlines specific factors that the guardian ad litem must consider, including the payee's preferences, financial obligations, and the potential impact of the transfer on public benefits eligibility.
+Additionally, the guardian ad litem is permitted to seek professional advice from certified public accountants or actuaries, with all associated costs covered by the transferee.

 Statutes affected: